 At Michigan State, he has been teaching courses in multilevel modeling, structural equation and latent variable modeling, psychometric theory (behavioral and social science measurement), univariate and multivariate statistics, item response theory, as well as units on missing data analysis, survival analysis, latent class analysis, and statistical software (statistics with Stata and with R).

-You can access his personal webpage by clicking here.
+You can visit his personal webpage here.

 Dr. Raykov’s books can be found below: